 Research and Professional Development Support

 Some funds are available to support student-led research, including the thesis and dissertation.
-These funds may be used for equipment, supplies, postage, special software licenses, participant compensation, or other expenses.
+Funds may be used for equipment, supplies, postage, special software licenses, participant compensation, or other expenses.
 There are also funds available to support professional development activities, such as conference registration fees or workshop registration fees.
-The amount of money available differs across years, but this information is made available to everyone near the start of each academic year.
+The amount of money available varies across years, but this information is made available to everyone near the start of each academic year.

 Dennis and Sarah McCarty Alcohol and Drug Dissertation Research Fund